sanger-pathogens/Unicycler/README.md

 Unicycler would not have been possible without [Kat Holt](https://holtlab.net/), my fellow researchers in her lab and the many other people I work with at the University of Melbourne's [Centre for Systems Genomics](https://sysgenmelb.org/).
 In particular, [Margaret Lam](https://scholar.google.com.au/citations?user=cWmhzUIAAAAJ&hl=en), [Kelly Wyres](https://holtlab.net/kelly-wyres/) and [David Edwards](https://scholar.google.com.au/citations?hl=en&user=rZ1RJK0AAAAJ) worked with me on many challenging genomes during Unicycler's development.

 Unicycler uses [SeqAn](https://www.seqan.de/) to perform alignments and other sequence manipulations.
 The authors of this library have been very helpful during Unicycler's development and I owe them a great deal of thanks!
-It also uses [minimap](https://github.com/lh3/minimap) to seed alignments and so I'd like to thank [Heng Li](https://github.com/lh3) for writing such a fast long read aligner.
+It also uses [minimap](https://github.com/lh3/minimap) for alignment and [miniasm](https://github.com/lh3/minimap) for long read assembly, and so I'd like to thank [Heng Li](https://github.com/lh3) for these tools.
+Finally, Unicycler uses [nanoflann](https://github.com/jlblancoc/nanoflann), a delightfully fast and lightweight nearest neighbour library, to perform its line-finding in semi-global alignment.